This is the starting page for most of our technical documentation. Some extra

 As far as game resources go, the main complementary documentation is on the IESDP - The Infinity Engine Structures Description Project.
 It represents the accumulated knowledge of IE internals and in a sense, GemRB could be considered a reference implementation.
 Sometimes it is also helpful to look at the sources of other tools like NearInfinity.

-Our iesh is not polished, but is exceptionally useful when trying to figure out if anything uses fields or bits previously thought unused or not working.
+Our iesh is not polished and in need of porting to python3, but also exceptionally useful when trying to figure out if anything uses fields or bits previously thought unused or not working.
 Or if you need to do any processing.
 Basically for anything that is much faster when automated, especially since most IE tools have poor search capabilities.
 It can be used interactively, but also comes with several scripted examples.

 Direct reverse engineering is also possible and is the reason for much of the understanding of the way the originals worked.
 There are several projects using DLL injection to do minor fixes and extensions (ToBex, EEex, something for iwd2) — they sometimes contain useful info.